-You should go to your interview alone, so don't bring your friends, or your boyfriend or girlfriend.
+You should go to your interview alone, so don't bring your friends or your significant other.
 If your parents are around, don't bring them either.
 If someone gives you a ride to the interview site, have them wait in the car or go and grab a coffee.
 Review these tips for what—and what not—to bring to an interview.

 No matter how tired you may be, make an effort to greet your interviewer kindly, and be active and engaged during the interview process.
 Be outgoing and positive, even if you feel crappy.
 Sit up straight and make eye contact.
 Here's how to introduce yourself and start the interview off on a positive note.
-Take the time to learn as much as you can about the job and the employer, and be ready to sell yourself to the hiring manager.

 Although you should thank your interviewer in person for taking the time to interview you, it's a great idea to send a thank you email as well.
-As well as being good manners, taking the time to follow up reiterates your interest in the position.
+In addition to being good manners, taking the time to follow up reiterates your interest in the position.
 Be sure to express your enthusiasm for the job if it is still an attractive opportunity and briefly summarize how it is a good fit.

 For example, you might say, "I am so excited about the possibility of working as a publishing intern with your organization since it will tap my strong writing, editing, and organizational skills."